soeirosantos/envoy-k8s-traffic-splitting/README.md

 ```

 Notice that each time you run this command you get a different pod and, eventually,
-you'll see a pod from the v2.
+you'll see a pod from the v2 backend.

 You may also try this: